CookieCollective/4k-Demo-Oven/Readme.md

 ## Usage of multiple buffers

-If you wish to add multiple buffers feature, you can enable it by adding `#define BUFFERS 3` in the engine file *gl.hpp* to have 3 buffers.
+If you wish to add multiple buffers feature, you can enable it by adding `demo:bufferCount: 3` in the config file to have 3 buffers.

 The engine will execute multiple renders to texture, which you will be able to sample from your shader.
 To do so, you will need to declare `uniform sampler2D buffer_n` as many time as there are buffers.
 As the uniform are not bind with the variable name but with their indices, your declaration will need to respect the order of the buffers (use *debug* parameter to watch that uniforms indices are matching the code in *entry.cpp*).